inrupt/etl-tutorial/docs/LinkedDataOverview/LinkedData-HighLevel.md

-Now, I had the honour of being the Technical Architect for D&B's first ever product in the Corporate Compliance marketplace, and I used that opportunity to introduce Linked Data to demonstrate just how DRASTICALLY MORE efficient graphs can represent "Corporate Ownership" information, which is simply what companies own what companies own what companies, etc. - in other words, all of a company's subsidiaries, and all of its parents.
+Now, I had the honour of being the Technical Architect for D&B's first ever product in the Corporate Compliance marketplace, and I used that opportunity to introduce Linked Data to demonstrate just how DRASTICALLY MORE efficient graphs can be at representing "Corporate Ownership" structures, which is simply what companies own what companies own what companies, etc. - in other words, all of a company's subsidiaries, and all of its parents.

-And that's what we see visualized here by Open Corporates.
+And that's what we see here visualized by Open Corporates.
 This is the Corporate Ownership structure of JP Morgan from the perspective of a single subsidiary, in this case a minor subsidiary based in the Cayman Islands.